spacetimeengineer/spacetimeengine/README.md

     >>     ph = Symbol('phi')
     >>     x0, x1, x2, x3, G, M, c = symbols(' x0 x1 x2 x3 G M c ')

-Define a coordinate set which the metric will define in terms of.
+Next, define a coordinate set which the metric will define in terms of.
 This will serve as one of two input parameters for the SpaceTime object.

     >> spherical_coordinate_set = [ t, r, th, ph ]